State University of New York at New Paltz: Max and Nadia Shepard Recital Hall

-Max and Nadia Shepard Recital Hall resides in College Hall, the oldest residence hall on campus.
+Max and Nadia Shepard Recital Hall is located in College Hall, the oldest residence hall on campus.
 Built in 1951, it is a landmark, and is the closest hall to the village of New Paltz.
 Its basement, now used primarily for storage, was built as a fallout shelter, and was stocked as such until the 1980s.
 The only remaining remnant are the "fallout toilets".

 The facility contains 125 seats and is named in honor of patrons of the performing arts programs at SUNY New Paltz.
 The hall offers a delicate setting for student recitals and chamber music performances.
 The rear of the hall contains a small studio equipped with Pro-tools HD and a Control 24 sound board used for recording professional performances.

 Max and Nadia Shepard Recital Hall is an important facility for the community.
 It hosts many recitals and is an integral part of the Piano Summer program.

 Samuel Dorsky Museum of Art

 At the center of campus is the Samuel Dorsky Museum of Art, which opened in 2001.
 With more than 9,000 square feet of exhibition space in six galleries, the Dorsky is one of the largest art museums in the SUNY system.
 The East Wing includes the Morgan Anderson Gallery, Howard Greenberg Family Gallery, Sara Bedrick Gallery, and the Corridor Gallery, and the West Wing includes the Alice and Horace Chandler Gallery and the North Gallery.
-The Dorsky's permanent collection comprises more than 5,000 works of American Art (with emphasis on the Hudson Valley and Catskill Regions), 19th, 20th and 21st century photography, metals, and a "world collection" of art and artifacts dating back to ancient times and representing diverse cultures.
+The Dorsky's permanent collection comprises more than 7,000 works of American art (with emphasis on the Hudson Valley and Catskill Regions), photography, metals, and a "world collection" of art and artifacts dating back to ancient times and representing diverse cultures.
 Through its collections, exhibitions, and public programs, the Dorsky supports and enriches the academic programs at the college, presents a broad range of world art for study and enjoyment, and serves as a center for Hudson Valley arts and culture.
 The Dorsky's facilities include research and seminar rooms for visitors, students and professors at SUNY New Paltz.

-Also on SUNY New Paltz campus is the Fine Art Building Student Gallery, which features student works.

 Student life

 Athletics

 SUNY New Paltz teams participate as a member of the National Collegiate Athletic Association's Division III.
-The Hawks are a member of the State University of New York Athletic Conference (SUNYAC).
+The Hawks are a member of the State University of New York Athletic Conference (SUNYAC), but are currently in a two-year process of exiting the conference.
+The Hawks will join the New Jersey Athletics Conference (NJAC) in the 2026–27 season.
 Men's sports include baseball, basketball, cross country, soccer, swimming & diving, volleyball and lacrosse; women's sports include basketball, cross country, field hockey, lacrosse, soccer, softball, swimming & diving, tennis and volleyball.

 For the first time in program history, New Paltz men’s volleyball team captured the NCAA Division III Tournament title in 2016.
 The win also marked the first NCAA title for any New Paltz team.
 Three years later, they defeated UC Santa Cruz to win their second championship in the sport and second for the school overall.